Barcode Embeddings for Metric Graphs: The Case of Self-Loops and Few Vertices of Valence not Equal to Two

 \section{The Case of Self-Loops and Few Vertices of Valence not Equal to Two}

-We have noted that certain combinatorial types, such as graphs $X$ with topological self-loops, force { isometric automorphisms} regardless of the geometry chosen.
+We have noted that certain combinatorial types, such as combinatorial graphs $X$ with topological self-loops, force automorphisms regardless of the geometry chosen.
 Thus we cannot hope for $\Psi_{X}$ to be injective for any choice of edge lengths on $X$.
-Still, we claim that it is generically possible, in these cases, to reconstruct a metric graph $G$ from $\mathcal{BT}(G)${, up to isometry}.
-As in the prior section, we remove all vertices of valence two, merging their adjacent eges into a single, longer edge.
+Still, we claim that it is generically possible, in these cases, to reconstruct a metric graph $G$ from $\mathcal{BT}(G)$.
+As in the prior section, we remove all vertices of valence two, merging their adjacent edges into a single, longer edge.\\

+We now demonstrate that the failure of injectivity introduced by self-loops is generically isolated to the self-loop, and that $\Psi_{G}$ does not identify a point on a self-loop with a point outside it.

 \begin{lemma} Let $G$ be a metric graph with a topological self-loop $C$.
 Suppose that there exist pairs of points $p, q \in G$, with $p \in C$ and $q \notin C$, such that $\Psi_{G}(p) = \Psi_{G}(q)$.
-Then there is a nontrivial $\mathbb{Z}$-linear equality among the edge lengths of $G$. \end{lemma} \begin{proof} By Lemma \ref{lem:detectvalence}, $p$ and $q$ are either both vertices or both non-vertices.
+Then there is a nontrivial integer linear equality among the edge lengths of $G$. \end{lemma} \begin{proof} By Lemma \ref{lem:detectvalence}, $p$ and $q$ are either both vertices or both non-vertices.
 Suppose first that they are vertices. $\Psi_{G}(p) = \Psi_{G}(q)$ implies that the latter contains the point $(L(C)/2,0)$.
 By Lemma \ref{lem:deathzero}, either (i) $L(C)$ is equal to the length of a simple cycle in $G$ containing $q$, or (ii) $L(C) = \sum_{i \in U}L(E_i)$ for some set of edges in $G$.
 Case (i) implies a nontrivial linear equality among edge lengths, as $q$ does not sit on $C$, and case (ii) implies a nontrivial linear equality unless the set of edges $U$ consists exactly of $C$, impossible if $q \notin C$.\\

 Next, let us suppose that $p$ and $q$ are non-vertices.
 By Lemma \ref{lem:d1}, they are the same distance $d_1$ from their closest vertices of valence at least three.{ The point $p$ sits on a self-loop, but the point $q$ may not.
-Indeed, there are four possibilities for the point $q$, corresponding to the three cases A, B, and C of section \ref{sec: geninj}, and the fourth case D, when $q$ sits on a self-loop.}
+Indeed, there are four possibilities for the point $q$, corresponding to the three cases A, B, and C of section \ref{sec: geninj}, and the fourth case D, when $q$ sits on a self-loop.}\\

 {\bf {Case A:}}